 This program was developed in response to the increasing demand for teachers who have the skills to meet the needs of students with a wide range of exceptionalities in diverse classrooms.
 Exceptionalities include those students with significant learning, behavioral or communication difficulties as well as those who may be identified as gifted and/or talented.

 This MSED meets the criteria for, and may be used in partial fulfillment of, the requirements for professional (permanent) teacher certification in New York, and also meets the coursework requirement for the gifted education extension and students with disabilities certification.

 Students with disabilities certification may be obtained in one of three developmental areas, Birth – grade 2, grades 1-6, or 7-12 generalist.
 Graduate students who currently hold an existing Students with Disabilities Certification MAY obtain an additional certification in a different developmental area.

-SBU's Dean's Scholarship can reduce tuition cost by 20%, making SBU an exceptional graduate school value among western NY colleges.
+SBU's Dean's Scholarship can reduce tuition cost by 20%, making SBU an exceptional graduate school value among Western New York colleges.